-For a small premium our GSLOs give you 100% certainty that your stop loss will be executed at the exact price you want, regardless of market volatility or gapping.
-We will refund 50% of the 'Premium' if the order is not triggered.
+For a premium charge, our GSLOs give you 100% certainty that your stop-loss will be executed at the exact price you want, regardless of market volatility or gapping.
+We refund the premium in full if the order is not triggered.

 Use market orders to open or close trades at the current market price.
 Our automated execution means market orders get filled at the next available price.

 Limit orders and stop-entry orders are used to enter a trade at a specific price above or below the current market price, and within a set time period.

 It's possible to close only a portion of existing trades.
 For example, if you have four CFD trades of 2 units each on the UK 100, you can choose to close out one part (2 units) leaving the other three trades in place.